freepn/fpnd/README_0.9.0-release-notes_DRAFT.rst

 Prerequisites:

-A supported linux distribution, mainly something that uses `.ebuilds` (eg, Gentoo or funtoo) or a supported Ubuntu series, currently xenial 16.0.4 LTS, bionic 18.0.4 LTS, or focal 20.0.4 LTS (see the above `PPA on Launchpad`_).
-Note you can also use the focal PPA series on the latest kali linux.
+A supported linux distribution, mainly something that uses `.ebuilds` (eg, Gentoo or funtoo) or a supported Ubuntu series, currently bionic 18.0.4 LTS, or focal 20.0.4 LTS (see the above`PPA on Launchpad`_).
+Note you can also use the focal PPA series on the latest kali images.

 3.1 - Packages and Source Code
 ------------------------------